 In addition to inducing sleep, it is a powerful antioxidant that, like other antioxidants, can slow down the aging process.
 As an antioxidant, it possibly reduces the level of the catabolic hormone cortisol.
-There is also evidence that it stimulates the production of growth hormone.
+There is also evidence that it stimulates the production of growth hormones.

-Consequences of the decrease in melatonin
+Consequences of the decrease in Melatonin

 Sleep disorders can also be a decrease in the effects of the neurohormone.
-With aging, the pineal gland works less causing a drop in melatonin production.
+With aging, the pineal gland works less, causing a drop in melatonin production.

-At this point, melatonin has become an agent of maintenance of the harmony and functioning of the immune system.
+At this point, Melatonin has become an agent of maintenance of the harmony and functioning of the immune system.